singer-io/target-stitch/README.md

 # target-stitch

-Persists stitchstream formatted data from stdin to the Stitch Import API
+Reads [Singer](https://singer.io) formatted data from stdin and persists it to the Stitch Import API.

 ## Install